-I feel that I have a responsibility to use my skills to advocate for those who often lack a voice in our legal system,Maia Hunt
+I feel that I have a responsibility to use my skills to advocate for those who often lack a voice in our legal system.Maia Hutt

-“That includes what he traditionally think of as ‘nature’ – wilderness, streams, plants and animals as well as human communities who are disproportionately burdened by pollution and climate change.
-SELC approaches this work from a place-based perspective which allows us to craft our advocacy and strategy to reflect the needs and priorities of our community partners.”
+“That includes what we traditionally think of as ‘nature’ – wilderness, streams, plants and animals as well as human communities who are disproportionately burdened by pollution and climate change.
+SELC approaches its work from a place-based perspective which allows us to craft our advocacy and strategy to reflect the needs and priorities of our community partners.”

 Environmental justice cases are particularly meaningful to Maia.
 “I feel strongly that we need to center communities who bear the brunt of pollution and climate change, and to see environmental work through a social justice lens,” she said.
 “I am particularly proud of the work our team has done to bring attention to the disproportionate impact that industrial hog operations, particularly those producing biogas in an irresponsible manner, have on Black, Native American, and Latino communities in eastern North Carolina.”

 A special place for Maia in the southeast is Durham, North Carolina.
 “Every morning, I wake up around sunrise and walk or jog along the American Tobacco Trail.
 Lately, I’ve been watching the pokeweed berries shift towards purple.
 Today I helped an enormous green caterpillar cross the bike path.”